team-301/team-301.github.io/user-needs.md

 **Open Questions**

-  - > How can we make the product more cost effective?
+  - > Q: How can we make the product more cost-effective?
+By optimizing the cost and quality of each component used.

   - > How can we make the robot more energy efficient?
+By using the solar panel as its power source and reducing power usage when it is not used.

   - > How can the robot be more environmentally friendly?
+By using recyclable plastic/materials.

   - > How can we give the user better user interaction with the robot?
+By giving the user more feedback and allowing the user to adjust all the settings.

   - > What would be the best technique for controlling the robot?
+Using a mobile app over the wifi.

 > ·